-This tiered path to purchase allows my clients to make their buying decision comfortably, in their own time.
+These stepping stones allow my customers to make their buying decisions comfortably, in their own time.

-Sometimes clients will know exactly what they want from the outset and we skip stages.
-Other times prospects dance around for a while before they're ready to take the next step.
+Sometimes customers will skip a few of these stages.
+Other times they think about buying for a while before they're ready to take the next step.
 Either way is fine, but I have these stages built into my marketing so that customers can make that journey in a way that suits them.

-If you haven't worked out a clear, tiered path to purchase then customers will sometimes step out.
-They will decide that the next step is too big a jump for them and they'll walk away.
+If you haven't worked out a clear path to purchase, where each step builds trust and reduces the perceived risk, then customers will sometimes step out.
+They will decide that the next step is too big a jump for them and they'll walk away

 Once you've decided on your measures, look back at your objectives and goals and check that they look reasonable.

-If you'd like to discuss your strategic marketing challenges and get some outside perspective on your business, drop me an email or phone call.
+If you'd like to discuss your marketing strategy challenges and get some outside perspective on your business, book a Clarity Call.